Rick's Free Auto Repair Advice

 Drilling a hole in the lens is not a fix.

-What product to use to seal a leaking headlight or tail light.
+What product should be used to seal a leaking headlight or tail light?

 If you’ve done an Internet search on this problem you’ve probably seen advice to use household silicone caulk.
 Wrong.
 Ordinary silicone caulk from a hardware or home center does not work well on the types of plastics used in your headlight or tail light.